jfs1336/EthicalHackingNotes_christ/README.md

-and how does a malware actually works from getting transfered to infecting the system then we had sone fun activity in a website called have i been found to see our mail id has been leaked or not and well mine was not liked so good i guess well that was a new learning for all of us and me and it was fun hope it will be the same for the next classes too
+and how does a malware actually works from getting transfered to infecting the system then we had sone fun activity in a website called have i been found to see our mail id has been leaked or not and well mine was not liked so good i guess well that was a new learning for all of us and me and it was fun hope it will be the same for the next classes too [day4] well day 4 was pretty boring since sir was absent and we where doing nothing most us where playing games or studying and i was doing my reasearch in qunataum mech . well thats how i done my entire 2 hours i know it pretty boring but i hope firsday will be fun